-AI-assisted editing disclosure: We used ChatGPT (OpenAI, GPT-4) and Claude (Anthropic, Claude 3.5 Sonnet) to assist with grammar and style edits across the manuscript (Abstract, Introduction, Related Work, Problem Definition, Benchmark Design, Attack Taxonomy, Evaluation, Discussion, and Conclusion).
+AI-assisted editing disclosure: The authors used ChatGPT (OpenAI, GPT-4) and Claude 3.5 Sonnet (Anthropic) to assist with grammar and style edits across the manuscript (Abstract, Introduction, Related Work, Problem Definition, Benchmark Design, Attack Taxonomy, Evaluation, Discussion, and Conclusion).
 These systems were used only for language polishing (clarity, grammar, and phrasing) and did not generate new technical content, results, or claims.